SALES

 1. Rule application: Applying pre-defined criteria to find the best match for the lead.

-1. Assignment: Assigning the lead to the right sales rep.
+1. Assignment: Assigning the lead to the right rep.

 1. Notification: Notifying the assigned rep of the new lead.